ademshehrum/ademshehrum/README.md

   style="display: inline-block; margin: 0 auto; max-width: 200px; max-height: 80px">
 # Welcome to [My Github Profile](https://github.com/ademshehrum)

 Hello, and welcome to my GitHub profile!
-I'm Adam and currently working as a full stack web developer, would loves to turn code that could help peoples out there.
+I'm Adam and currently working as a full stack web developer, would loves to turn code into something that could help peoples out there.
 With a passion for crafting high-quality apps and a focus on UX, I'm constantly pushing the limits of what's possible.

-Since school, I'm enjoyed in innovation(STEM) and computational competitions and maybe someday, I will build a platform where I could help young gens on technologies!
+Since school, I’ve enjoyed participating in innovation (STEM) and computational competitions.
+Someday, I hope to build a platform to help young generations learn about technology!

 ## Skills and Expertise